FreeJoy-Team/FreeJoyWiki/eng/Encoders-connection.md

 ![](../images/E1.jpg)

 Here, the E1 encoder is connected to the button matrix, the E2 and E3 encoders use the low (Button_Gnd) and high (Button_Vcc) voltage levels as the signal type respectively.
-Also encoders can be connected to [shift registers] (Connecting-buttons-to-shift-registers.md).
+Also encoders can be connected to [shift registers](Connecting-buttons-to-shift-registers.md).

 ![](../images/E2.jpg)